 Last October Sergio Álvarez Leiva turned 30.
 “I’m getting depressed”, he joked.
 Despite his youth, he has been creating and running successful companies for eight years.
 The first was Vizzuality, dedicated to visualisation, analysis and cloud-based services for Big Data.
-And in 2012 he started CartoDB, a company with cool clients that everyone in the start-up ecosystem is talking about, and not only in Spain.
+And in 2012 he started CartoDB, a company with cool clients that everyone in the start-up ecosystem is talking about.

 Basically, CartoDB is a tool that allows anyone to create and share visualisations of geospatial data in the cloud.
 The interactive map published by The Wall Street Journal on U.S. election night in 2012 was made using CartoDB.
 Since then, more than 130,000 clients including Twitter, NASA, Google and the UN have adopted this tool for mapmaking. Álvarez and his partner Javier de la Torre recently announced the closing of a $23 million financing round to expand the company.
 “Our goal is to bridge the gap between science and decision-making,” Álvarez explains as he sits at CartoDB headquarters in downtown Madrid.

-Yes, Madrid – the capital of a country with an unemployment rate of 22.3 per cent overall and 48.6 per cent for youth, the worst in Europe after Greece.
+Yes, Madrid – the capital of a country with an unemployment rate of 22.3% overall and 48.6% for youth, the worst in Europe after Greece.
 A country in which the money, time and patience needed to start a business are often in short supply, and where previous failures are not, as in America, admired as proof of initiative and risk-taking.

 CartoDB is an example of a successful Spanish company created during – and despite – the economic crisis that began in 2008.
 It has become the poster child of a vibrant technological sector that ranges from one-person start-ups to global giants.